‘They executed, we didn’t’: Villanova’s late collapse vs. Georgetown could prove costly

 Kyle Neptune hoped to draw attention away from the disaster by going back to the well of every play in an individual game being a small part of the result.
 It was, it seemed, equal parts defense mechanism and the wiring of a coach’s brain.

-Jordan Longino’s jump shot with just under five minutes remaining in the second half gave the Wildcats a comfortable eight-point lead.
-They had been ahead on their rival Hoyas since there were 3 minutes, 39 seconds left on the first-half clock, the lead once as large as 13, which is to say Villanova was in complete control of a game it needed to win.
+Jordan Longino’s jump shot with just under 4 minutes, 52 seconds remaining in the second half gave the Wildcats a comfortable eight-point lead.
+They had been ahead on the rival Hoyas since there was 3:39 left on the first-half clock, the lead once as large as 13, which is to say Villanova was in complete control of a game it needed to win.
 Gather your jacket, make sure your keys are in your pocket, and hit the road at the final media timeout to beat traffic.

 Surely, there were dozens who did that.
 Heck, Jay Wright was no longer in his seat across from the Villanova bench by the time the calamity completed.

 The Hoyas, though, dialed up the pressure.
 Georgetown coach Ed Cooley deployed a smaller lineup and made everything difficult for Villanova.
-They got physical.
-They forced three turnovers in the final 3½ minutes (and 16 on the night), and more importantly, got stops as the Wildcats went into the equivalent of a prevent defense when the ball was in their hands, apparently more comfortable milking the clock instead of applying pressure.
+The Hoyas got physical.
+They forced three turnovers in the final 3½ minutes (and 16 on the night), and, more importantly, got stops as the Wildcats went into the equivalent of a prevent defense when the ball was in their hands, apparently more comfortable milking the clock instead of applying pressure.

 » READ MORE: Eric Dixon, Villanova’s homegrown star, is college basketball’s leading scorer and could one day be a museum curator